Steve Ott

-Steven Bradley Ott (born August 19, 1982) is a Canadian former professional ice hockey centre and current assistant coach of the St. Louis Blues of the National Hockey League (NHL).
-He was selected in the first round, 25th overall, by the Dallas Stars in the 2000 NHL Entry Draft.
+Steven Bradley Ott (born August 19, 1982) is a Canadian former professional ice hockey centre and current head coach of the Springfield Thunderbirds of the American Hockey League (AHL).
+He was selected in the first round, 25th overall, by the Dallas Stars in the 2000 NHL entry draft.
 Ott also previously played for the Buffalo Sabres, St. Louis Blues, Detroit Red Wings and Montreal Canadiens.

 Playing career

 Early career and years in Dallas

 Born in Summerside, Prince Edward Island, Ott later moved to Stoney Point, Ontario.
 He played his minor hockey with the Sun County Panthers of the Ontario Minor Hockey Association (OMHA) and the Belle River Canadiens (Great Lakes Junior C Hockey League) in the mid-1990s before signing for the 1998–99 season with the Leamington Flyers Junior B club (WOJHL).
 After a solid season, Ott was selected in the second round, 41st overall, of the 1998 OHL Priority Selection by the Windsor Spitfires.